 Instead of feeling like your life is passing you by, with functional restoration, you should be able to get out and do the things you love again.
 That means better overall health and weight control as you won’t be living a sedentary lifestyle.
 You can concentrate on your job instead of your pain when you’re at work.
 You’ll be able to sleep better, improving your quality of life.

-Little Rock functional restoration gives you better flexibility and mobility improvement over the long-term.
+Functional restoration gives you better flexibility and mobility improvement over the long-term.
 During your first visit, you’ll chat with a physical therapist about your pain levels.
 You’ll also talk about your long-term goals for yourself.

 Once you start a functional restoration program, you will have to do the exercises every single day.
 These often include walking, lifting exercises, and flexibility exercises.
 By doing this daily, you build up your strength and pain resistance.